TANMAY7755/Insurance-Data-PowerBI-Report/How to open the file README.md

 To open the .pbix file and explore the dashboard, follow these simple steps:

 ### Download the File:
-Download the InsuranceDataPB.pbix file from the repository or provided link.
+Download the InsuranceDataPB.pbix file and the Insurance dataset from the repository.
 Install Power BI Desktop: